Stabilizing Bandits using Regularization: Precise Regret and A Quantitative Central Limit Theorem: Inference with corrupted samples

 \section{Inference with corrupted samples}

-Standard UCB-type algorithms are intrinsically brittle to adversarial corruption.
-Once the cumulative corruption exceeds a logarithmic order in the horizon $T$, an adversary can systematically bias the empirical means so that the learner continues to favor suboptimal arms for a linear fraction of rounds, leading to linear regret.
-This failure mechanism is explicitly demonstrated by \citet{jun2018adversarialattacksstochasticbandits}, who show that several canonical stochastic bandit algorithms break down under moderate, persistent corruptions.
+Thus far, we have discussed bandit inference with uncorrupted data, and we have argued that regularized EXP3 belongs to a family of algorithms --- including UCB-type methods~\citep{auer2002finite} and Thompson sampling~\citep{thompson1933likelihood} --- that allow for efficient inference while maintaining near-optimal regret guarantees.
+One problem with standard UCB-type algorithms is that they are intrinsically brittle to adversarial corruption.
+Once the cumulative corruption exceeds a logarithmic order in the horizon $T$, an adversary can systematically bias the empirical means so that the learner continues to favor suboptimal arms, thereby incurring regret linear in $T$.
+This failure mechanism is demonstrated by \citet{jun2018adversarialattacksstochasticbandits}, who show that several canonical stochastic bandit algorithms break down under moderate, persistent corruptions.
 In response, \citet{lykouris2018stochasticbanditsrobustadversarial} develop corruption-aware procedures, and \citet{gupta2019better} sharpen the attainable rates and matching lower bounds, thereby formalizing the inadequacy of naive optimism in corrupted environments.

 More broadly, in online learning, the feedback may be corrupted before it is revealed to the learner.
-Such contamination invalidates the concentration arguments that underlie both regret guarantees and statistical guarantees, and it therefore necessitates algorithms whose performance degrades gracefully with the magnitude of corruption (e.g., \citet{gupta2019better, lykouris2018stochasticbanditsrobustadversarial}).
+Such contamination invalidates the arguments that underlie both regret and statistical guarantees, and therefore necessitates algorithms whose performance degrades gracefully with the magnitude of corruption (see, for example, \citet{gupta2019better, lykouris2018stochasticbanditsrobustadversarial}).

-The preceding works focus primarily on regret minimization.
-In contrast, we adopt a regularized mirror descent perspective and show that it can be leveraged not only for corruption-robust learning, but also for \emph{valid inference} under corrupted feedback.
-The key step is to establish stability of the induced action distributions under a corruption budget that is allowed to grow with $T$.
-Formally, at each round $t$ there is an underlying loss vector $\underset{\sim}{\ell_t} \in [0,1]^K$.
-After observing $\underset{\sim}{\ell_t}$, an adversary produces a corrupted vector $\underset{\sim}{\ell_t}^{\mathrm{c}} \in [0,1]^K$.
+We argue next that the regularized mirror-descent perspective introduced in the preceding sections can be applied not only to corruption-robust learning, but also to \emph{valid inference} under corrupted feedback.
+The key step is to establish condition~\eqref{eq:L1-conv} under a corruption budget permitted to grow with $T$.
+Formally, at each round $t$, there is an underlying loss vector $\widetilde{\ell_t} \in [0,1]^K$.
+After observing $\widetilde{\ell_t}$, an adversary produces a corrupted vector $\widetilde{\ell_t}^{\mathrm{c}} \in [0,1]^K$.
 We quantify the overall level of corruption by

 where the expectation is taken over the randomness of the losses and any internal randomization of the algorithm (and, if applicable, the adversary).